HospitalRun/planning/README.md

-# planning
+# HospitalRun planning

-A generic planning repo for various project details like marketing, events, etc.
+A place for planning and discussing all of the things that aren't related to the codebase itself.